Risvy/SUST-CSE-Community/README.md

 # SUST-CSE-Community
-This is a android application for our CSE-250 Course.
+This is a android application for our CSE-250 Course which is about building connection between alumni and current students.